LibraryBeales/marinemarine/index.md

 # The Marine Record and The Marine Review: DH Exploratory Analysis

-These files support the exploration of the Marine Record (1878 – August 1902, Total words, excluding stopwords: 10648342) and Marine Review (March 1890-October 1935, Total words, excluding stopwords: 26894616) shipping business journals using a variety of digital scholarship tools and techniques.
+These files support the exploration of the Marine Record (1878 – August 1902, Total words, excluding stop words: 10648342) and Marine Review (March 1890-October 1935, Total words, excluding stop words: 26894616) shipping business journals using a variety of digital scholarship tools and techniques.

 I am generally unfamiliar with the corpus and the maritime history of the Great Lakes.
 This is meant to be a process of quickly iterating through methods of distant reading to find areas of interest, questions of significance, intriguing details, etc.